ChrstphrHll/npc_gen/students/Jamye Napraeleon.md

 # Jamye Napraeleon
 ---
 ### Description
-- Dragonborn Wizard from Draconia
+- Dragonborn Wizard from Magmus Centerhold
 - 2nd year Assault student in Alderden
-- long spines, Purple eyes, and red skin
+- 3 straight horns, Purple eyes, and red skin
 - Is Experimental and Rigid, and has Cunning as their ideal

 ### Organizations